isachenko-andrii/Average-salary-in-Ukraine-for-December-2025/README.md

 1. Download the `project.pbix` file from this repository.
 2. Open it using [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
-- additionally download the map of Ukraine (Ukraine-regions.json) and the file with salary data ()
+- additionally download the map of Ukraine (Ukraine-regions.json) and the file with salary data (szp.xlsx)
 3. The project is available at the link.

 ## Key findings (Insights)